 e.
-Data Entry +
+Up

 This key is used to edit a variable, to increase its value and scrolls up when selecting from a menu.
+Also, can cycle through the debug screens.

 f.
-Data Entry -
+Down

 This key is used to edit a variable, to decrease its value and scrolls down when selecting from a menu.
+Also, can cycle through the debug screens.